mtdickey/StreakForTheCash/README.md

 - - - -
 __Objectives of the project:__

-1. Identify a winning strategy: Develop multiple programs with the 2 objectives listed above
+1. __Identify a winning strategy:__ Develop two programs with objectives matching the two ways to way, listed above
-2. Utilize the best information available, including:
+2. __Utilize the best information available__, including:
   1. Other SFTC analytics sites (streakedge.com)
-  2. Live monitoring of ongoing picks (to possibly forfeit)
+  2. Live monitoring of ongoing picks
   3. Betting lines/Sports analytics sites publishing predictions (ex.
 FiveThirtyEight)
   4. *Stretch*: Internal modeling/simulations
-3. Identify patterns of favorable matchups
+3. __Identify patterns of favorable matchups__

+__Challenges:__

+1. __Text analytics:__ Translating the matchup text posed into the period of time that the matchup will be active
+2. __Optimization:__ Maximize expected wins given estimates of win probabilities and the number of picks possible
+3. __Classification:__ Separating the winners from the losers
+4. __Real Time:__ Monitoring on-going matchups to get a better estimate of live win probabilties